nil4/dotnet-transform-xdt/README.md

   --verbose|-v    Print verbose messages
 ```

 ### Known issues

 - Whitespace in the output XML file is not always correctly preserved.
 As a workaround, run `dotnet transform-xdt`  before `dotnet publish-iis`, as the latter will format the file.
-- Logging and diagnostics is messy and should be cleaned up (like [dotnet-watch](https://github.com/aspnet/dotnet-watch))
+- Logging and diagnostics are messy and should be cleaned up (like [dotnet-watch](https://github.com/aspnet/dotnet-watch))
 - Unit tests have not been ported.

 Is the list above missing anything?
 Please [log an issue](https://github.com/nil4/dotnet-transform-xdt/issues).